ctrlaltwill/Ankipedia/README.md

 3. Configure your preferences across 4 tabs:

 #### Setup
-- Wikipedia Language: Choose which language version of Wikipedia to query (with flag icons)
+- Wikipedia Language: Choose which language version of Wikipedia to query (currently the top-45 Wikipedia languages are included
 - Class Name: Control which elements get tooltips (e.g. 'card' for all content)

 #### Appearance
 - Theme: Light, Dark or Auto theme for tooltips
 - Term Border Style: Solid, Dotted or None
-- Border Thickness: Adjust from 1-3px
+- Underline Thickness: Adjust from 1-3px
-- Border Color: Customize the underline color
+- Underline Color: Customize the underline color
 - Tooltip Button Colors: Customize background and text colors

 #### Blocked Words